snoller/Fona2Ubidots-Tracker/README.md

 Sleep-Mode: comes with a custom sleep-function that enables the AVR-Sleep-Functionality with a handy call.
 If you combine this with a
 Breadboard-Arduino you can have a cool low-power tracker that runs on batteries for weeks.

+Please be aware that some functions from the Adafruit Fona library have to be made public in order to compile this code.
+Just move the private: statement to the bottom of the function block in Adafruit_FONA.h